 Fannie Mae confirmed its acceptance of the lender’s request for a mandatory commitment by electronically transmitting a commitment confirmation to the lender.
 Lenders should contact the Capital Markets Pricing and Sales Desk if they experience any problems receiving a commitment confirmation (see E-1-03, List of Contacts).

 Lenders obtain current guaranty fee pricing specific to their institution by accessing Fannie Mae’s MBS committing application.
-If the lender wants to request pricing for a mortgage product in an issue month that is not available in the MBS committing application, then the lender must contact its Fannie Mae regional office or the Capital Markets Pricing and Sales Desk.
+If the lender wants to request pricing for a mortgage product in an issue month that is not available in the MBS committing application, then the lender must contact its Fannie Mae customer account team or the Capital Markets Pricing and Sales Desk.

 Lenders that want to sell loans to Fannie Mae that contain unique eligibility and underwriting considerations not permissible for delivery via a standard commitment may request a negotiated commitment.
-Lenders should contact their Fannie Mae regional office for details (see E-1-03, List of Contacts).
+Lenders should contact their Fannie Mae customer account team for details.

 MBS commitments are for mandatory delivery by the lender.
 If the lender is unable to meet the terms of the commitment, the lender must take the action in the MBS committing application to pair-off or roll the outstanding balance of the commitment before the last business day of the issue month applicable to that commitment.
 Fannie Mae may charge lenders for lender-executed or lender-requested rolls or pair-offs for mandatory commitments.
 These fees, if charged, are drafted from the lender’s designated account.